-Form 5305-C is a model custodial account agreement that has been approved by the IRS.
-An HSA is established after the form is fully executed by both the account owner and the custodian.
+Form 5305-B is a model trust account agreement that has been approved by the IRS.
+An HSA is established after the form is fully executed by both the account owner and the trustee.
 The form can be completed at any time during the tax year.
 This account must be created in the United States for the exclusive benefit of the account owner.

-Do not file Form 5305-C with the IRS.
+Do not file Form 5305-B with the IRS.
 Instead, keep it with your records.
-For more information on HSAs, see Notice 2004-2, 2004-2 I.R.B.
-269, Notice 2004-50, 2004-33 I.R.B.
-196, Publication 969, and other IRS published guidance.
+For more information on HSAs, see Notice 2004-2, 2004-1 C.B.
+269, Notice 2004-50, 2004-2 C.B.
+196, Publication 969, Health Savings Accounts and Other Tax-Favored Health Plans, and other IRS published guidance.